jgonzalezd/api_game/README.md

 -----

 #### Using sqlite
-In case you are having trouble installing PostgreSQL or the `pg` gem due to your system configuration, following this instructions to use Sqlite.
+In case you are having trouble installing PostgreSQL or the `pg` gem due to your system configuration, following this instructions to use Sqlite can help to run the API.

 Be aware that when using sqlite if you open the project on a text editor it might crash due to the size of the db files created inside the directory.
 This option is recommended as a last resource.